This Day In Lakers History: Kobe Bryant Makes Game-Winning Basket Over Ray Allen To Beat Celtics

 That was the case when the Lakers and Celtics took the court on Jan.
 31, 2010 in what would turn out to be a Finals preview.
 As was often the case against the Celtics defense, Kobe struggled shooting.
 But per usual with Kobe, he came through when it mattered most.

-Despite excellent defense from Ray Allen, Kobe somehow elevated for a perfect fadeaway jumper with 7.3 seconds left to give the Lakers a 90-89 win in Boston.
+Despite excellent defense from Ray Allen, Bryant somehow elevated for a perfect fadeaway jumper with 7.3 seconds left to give the Lakers a 90-89 win in Boston.
 Kobe finished with just 19 points on 8-for-20 from the field, but in the end all that mattered was the game-winner.

 The Lakers also got double-doubles from Andrew Bynum (19 points, 11 rebounds) and Pau Gasol (11 points, 11 rebounds) to come out on top in a game that testy from the get go.